usds/us-forms-system/docs/building-a-form/creating-a-form-config-file.md

 Your form config should contain the following essential elements:
 - Top level information about the form (e.g., title, url, whether or not certain features are enabled, etc.)
 - If you are building a multi-page form, nested objects for each `chapter` of the form.
 Within each `chapter`, additional nested objects for each `page` within that `chapter`.
-Read more about multi-page forms[here](creating-custom-fields-and-widgets#supporting-multi-page-forms).
+For more information, see "[Supporting multi-page forms](../customizing-the-library/creating-custom-fields-and-widgets#supporting-multi-page-forms)."
 - Each `page` of the form should contain top level information about the page (e.g, title, url), as well as 2 essential objects:
   - `schema`: the description of the form fields and the type of data each field accepts
   - `uiSchema`: the description of all UI elements of the form fields (e.g., label text, error message text, CSS classes, etc.)